nomadiqltd/ShopCart/README.md

 - Helper for other arch dependencies, including JUnit test rules

 Hilt
-- Dependency injection to allow the different components to best utlisie their dependencies
+- Dependency injection to allow the different components to best utilise their dependencies

 Navigation
 - Default navigation library